Academic Integrity and Classroom Conduct

 CLASSROOM CONDUCT

 All students have the right to learn without interference from others.
 Faculty members have the authority to protect this right by creating and maintaining an environment that is conducive to learning.
 Students are expected to conduct themselves in a manner that is respectful of all others and does not disrupt the learning experience of others.
 Should an instructor determine that a student's conduct is disruptive, the instructor may impose the student's immediate removal from the classroom.
 The student may be referred for disciplinary action.
-The student may appeal to the Department Chair, and, if necessary, to the Dean of the College, and finally to the Provost.
+The student may appeal to the Department Chair, and, if necessary, to the relevant school/college dean, and finally to the Provost.